Guidelines for the Tree Canada Urban Forestry Student Bursary Application (formerly the Craig Huff Award)

 *Working definitions of terms for the purposes of these awards:

-Green infrastructure: Green infrastructure is defined as the natural vegetative systems that collectively provide society with a multitude of economic, environmental and social benefits.
+Green infrastructure: Defined as the natural vegetative systems that collectively provide society with a multitude of economic, environmental and social benefits.
 This includes: urban forests and woodlots; wetlands, ravines, waterways and riparian zones; meadows and agricultural lands; urban agriculture; parks, gardens, turf, and landscaped area.

 Questions may be directed to: